abijitj/Wake_Word_Detector/README.md

 ## File Organization

-Here is the general organization of this repo.
+Here is the general organization of the most important files in this repo.

 ```bash
 Wake_Word_Detector/